and the JRSS review of the 1st

 Isserlis and Fisher

 Isserlis’s main interest in statistical theory was in the exact distribution of sample moments.
 With his Russian background his unique contribution to British statistics was to bring Russian work to the attention of British statisticians; the comment in his review on Fisher’s neglect of Chebyshev’s work is characteristic.
-In fact, Fisher knew about Chebyshev polynomials and Isserlis knew that Fisher knew for Fisher had been present at a meeting of the Statistical Society (see Yule (1921)) when Isserlis’s friend Major Greenwood described them.
-Fisher later (1930) answered a similar charge from Grove by saying he had never put forward the technique as his own discovery because it was obvious—“no mathematician considering the same problem … could have failed to introduce orthogonal functions…” Besides nothing was to be gained now from reading Chebyshev!
+Fisher had first used Chebyshev polynomials in a paper written in 1920 and published in 1921 in the Journal of Agricultural Science.
+In the JRSS Current Notes, Anon (1920) remarks of a method used in an Italian paper that “the method, due to Tchebycheff is not often adopted by English statisticians.”
+The following year the use of Tchebycheff in a work by Esscher is noted: this “provides a somewhat simpler method of proof than that to be found in the textbooks, but does not appear to recognize the fact that the process itself has often been used before.”
+The statisticians and Fisher came together at a meeting of the Statistical Society (see Yule (1921)*) when Isserlis’s friend, Major Greenwood, described Esscher’s work; Greenwood was probably responsible for the Current Notes entries.
+In 1925 Fisher (p.
+98) looked back, “The most convenient orthogonal functions to use are those developed by Esscher in respect to mortality, and independently by the present author.”
+The charge of Isserlis was echoed by Grove (1930) and Fisher (1930) answered by saying he had never put forward the technique as his own discovery because it was obvious—“no mathematician considering the same problem … could have failed to introduce orthogonal functions…” Besides nothing was to be gained now from reading Chebyshev!
 Chebyshev (and perhaps Isserlis) remained a sore point with Fisher.
 In a letter to Aitken in November 1932 he wrote, “The fact is that it has always been a cheap way of maintaining a shaky reputation for expert knowledge, to quote some foreigner unknown to most of one’s countryman, as of the highest importance.
 Russians have done long and fruitful service in this respect, owing to their admirably inaccessible language.
 When you find me browbeating an audience with Japanese authorities, you will recognise the first signs of decrepitude.”

 · M. G. Kendall (1967) Leon Isserlis, 1881-1966, Revue de l'Institut International de Statistique / Review of the International Statistical Institute, 35, 105-106.
 When Isserlis retired from the Chamber of Shipping Kendall replaced him.